 Anyone who is looking for a canoe should seriously consider Nova Craft.
 The canoes Nova Craft makes range from 12-foot solo canoes to 18-foot Prospector tripping boats, with whitewater, recreational and cruiser boats in between.
 These canoes are available in ultra-lightweight aramid composite materials or durable plastics, with many customization options.

-We’ve compiled information on Nova Craft’s canoes for 2022, along with some tips that will help guide your next purchase.
+We’ve compiled information on Nova Craft’s canoes, along with some tips that will help guide your next purchase.
 Read on to find out more.

-Our picks: Best Nova Craft canoes for 2022
+Top picks: Best Nova Craft canoes for 2024

 Best Nova Craft Canoes

 Prospector 16 Blue Steel

 Prospector 15' SP3

 Prospector 15 TuffStuff Expedition

 Bob Special 15' Aramid Lite

 If you know what type of Nova Craft canoe you’re looking for, follow these links to our Paddling Buyer’s Guide, where we’ve compiled all the important information: dimensions, reviews, prices and places to buy them.
 Keep reading to find a breakdown of Nova Craft Canoe’s offering and to get a better idea of the boats available.